-Procedure in the event of a data protection breach
+Procedure in the event of a data protection incident

-Under the General Data Protection Regulation (GDPR), to be introduced in May 2018, it will be mandatory to report a personal data breach if it is likely to result in a risk to people’s rights and freedoms.
-A notifiable breach must be reported to the Information Commissioner’s Office within 72 hours of the University becoming aware of it.
-It is therefore important that any breaches identified by staff, students or others are reported to the Data Protection Manager as promptly as possible, and certainly within 24 hours of any suspicion that a breach has taken place .
+Under the General Data Protection Regulation (GDPR), in force from 25th May 2018, it is mandatory to report a personal data breach if it is likely to result in a risk to people’s rights and freedoms.
+A notifiable breach must be reported to the Information Commissioner’s Office (ICO) within 72 hours of the University becoming aware of it.
+It is therefore important that any data protection incidents or potential breaches identified by staff, students or others are reported to the Information Compliance Team as promptly as possible, and certainly within 24 hours.

-The sections below outline the procedures which should be followed, particularly in scenarios where urgent action needs to be taken such as the loss of, misuse of, or release to unauthorised persons of, significant amounts of personal data.
+The procedures which should be followed are outlined below.
+This is particularly important in scenarios where urgent reactive measures need to be taken, such as in response to the loss or misuse, or release to unauthorised persons, of significant amounts of personal data.

-- If action to remedy the situation may be effective, then this should be undertaken immediately (e.g. retrieving emails, remotely deleting data, reclaiming hard copy files).
+- If immediate action to remedy the situation may be effective, then this should be undertaken (e.g. retrieving emails, remotely deleting data, reclaiming hard copy files).

-- Once this action has been taken or attempted, or if it is not possible to undertake remedial action, the Data Protection Manager should be informed immediately, together with the relevant line manager.
-When reporting to the Data Protection Manager, the incident should be described in as much detail as is practically possible and should be accompanied by any relevant background information, details of the data compromised and the identities of any persons involved in whatever capacity.
+- Once this action has been taken or attempted, or if it is not possible to undertake remedial action, the Information Compliance Team should be informed immediately, together with the relevant line manager.
+When reporting to the Information Compliance Team, the incident should be described in as much detail as is practically possible and should be accompanied by any relevant background information, details of the data compromised and the identities of any persons involved, in whatever capacity.

-- A student suspecting a breach of data protection should immediately inform the Data Protection Manager.
+- A student suspecting a breach of data protection should immediately inform the Information Compliance Team.